-$1 \begin{tabular}{ll} \textbf{Residential Living Facility.} For the safety of all residents, \\ \textbf{+HCC} requires that students observe the following policies:} \\ \end{tabular}$
+$1 \begin{tabular}{ll} \textbf{Residential Living Facility.} For the safety of all residents, \\ \bullet \textbf{HCC requires that students observe the following policies:} \\ \end{tabular}$

 - a.
 Open flames are not allowed within HCC residential areas due to fire hazards. - b.
 No substances which may cause health or fire hazards can be brought into HCC residential areas (example: lighters, fireworks, black powder, etc.). - c.
 The use, possession, or association with tobacco, nicotine, herbal or e-cigarettes and vaporizers, legal or illegal mind-altering substances, illegal drugs, alcohol or any metabolites thereof, or prescription or non-prescription drugs not taken in accordance with label directions or a prescription given to the student is strictly prohibited. - d.
 Knives (longer than a 3" blade), hunting equipment, paint ball guns, or other devices that could be used as a weapon may not be stored in any HCC residential facility. - e.
-Space heaters and electric fans are not permitted. - f.
+Space heaters are not permitted. - f.
 Pets, live plants, and food or drink items other than a closed container of water, are not permitted in individual student rooms. - g.
 Personal microwaves, refrigerators, stovetops, etc. are not allowed in residential facilities. - h.
-Fire exits are located at the end of each dorm hallway and are clearly marked on each floor.
+Fire exits are clearly marked on each floor.